St. John's Lutheran Church (Ellettsville, Indiana)

 St. John's Lutheran Church, also known as the Old Dutch Church, was a historic Lutheran church located near Ellettsville, Indiana.
 It was a one-story, log building sheathed in yellow poplar siding.
 It has been demolished.
+The church's cemetery is still present near the former site of the building.

 It was listed on the National Register of Historic Places in 1982 and removed in 1991.